Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses

-\bmhead{Simulation protocol} Data generation and MCMC configuration details, including the construction of the deformation matrices, parameter settings, covariate generation, and missing-value imposition, are fully described in Appendix~\ref{app:simprotocol}.
-In brief, we simulate latent states and observations according to the model equations using the parameter values reported above, with varying time lengths ($T\in\{100,500\}$) and missing-value fractions ($\gamma\in\{0.15,0.30\}$).
+Data generation and MCMC configuration details, including the construction of the deformation matrices, parameter settings, covariate generation, and missing-value imposition, are fully described in Appendix~\ref{app:SimProtocol_Sim2}.
+In brief, we simulate latent states and observations according to the model equations, with varying time lengths \mbox{($T\in\{100,500\}$)} and missing-value fractions \mbox{($\gamma\in\{0.0625, 0.25\}$)}.
+These fractions arise from the discrete structure of the data: since each response at time $t$ consists of $N=16$ observations, we remove either one value ($1/16=0.0625$) or four values ($4/16=0.25$) per response and time point.
 Each scenario produces complete and partially observed datasets, which are analyzed under models $\mathcal{M}_{1}$–$\mathcal{M}_{4}$ using the same prior and MCMC specifications.